 An even better solution would be to upgrade your old mechanical hard disk drive to an M.2 SSD.
 If your motherboard doesn’t have an M.2 slot, use a SATA version of SSD instead.

 You need to update the operating system in your gaming PC regularly.
 Your machine will send you pop-up updates to remind you when to update them.
 However, there’s an option to do it later.

 If your machine takes longer to boot, it might be because you’ve delayed the updates too long.

 You’re using outdated versions of your operating systems that don’t match the work you need your gaming PC to do.

-The operating systems in your machine need regular updates if it’s to serve you as well as you expect them to.
+The operating systems in your machine need regular updates to serve you as well as you expect them to.

 Solution: Update your system regularly